daviskeene/Portfolio/blog/files/hotplot-prioritize-thoughts.markdown

 I hope that this was a helpful guide for people (like me) who struggle to prioritize ideas.
 It's easy to lose motivation in the software industry, as there are always distractions that come up in life.
 The HotPlot has been a great tool for me to use to organize my thoughts, and make a list of things I should do *in order*, making it a lot easier to hold myself accountable for lost time.

+Even if the HotPlot isn't the right tool for you, I hope this encourages some internal dialogue as to what works best for YOU when organizing personal or work-related projects.
+Half of being an engineer is having the skill set to accomplish anything; the other half is working efficiently, effectively, and passionately.

 ###[Back To Home](../)